Robert076/first-terraform-project/README.md

 # 🌎 first-terraform-project

 My first attempt at writing terraform code.
-Not really sure what I'm doing, but somehow it's working.
 It adds a budget on AWS.
 That's it.

 ### ⚙️ Setup (macOS):